|

 To publicly proclaim Jesus Christ as Lord and Savior and the Power of His Most Holy Name and in His Name foster

-meaningful spiritual and temporal programs and perform spiritual and corporal works of mercy.
+meaningful spiritual programs and perform spiritual and corporal works of mercy;

 please click here!